sifat1992/SEPIAD/README.md

 > Contact for access if needed for research colloboration.

 # Motivation
-Seme-supervised or unsupervised deep learning in medical image processing is getting more attention due to the lack of availability of large and properly annotated datasets.
-Among various modalities, namely X-rays, Computed Tomography (CT) Scan, Magnetic Resonance Imaging (MRI), Ultrasound (US), Computed Radiography (CR), etc., US images are often the most challenging to work with due to their inherently noisy structure, low contrast, and subtle organ boundaries.
-It is often hard to process the Us images.
-The original PIAd model was tested on MNIST and CIFAR-10, fMNIST and COIL-100, LSUN, and CelebA dataset.
-PIAD provide a solid baseline for the US images but often fail to capture the nuanced variations needed for reliable detection.
-To address this gap, we introduce SEPIAD, which enhances PIAD with Squeeze-and-Excitation attention, enabling the model to prioritize the most informative feature channels.
-The goal is simple but critical: deliver a lightweight, accurate, and clinically meaningful anomaly detection system that can better assist radiologists in real-world ultrasound analysis.
+Semi-supervised or unsupervised deep learning in medical imaging is gaining momentum due to the lack of large, well-annotated datasets.
+Among imaging modalities such as X-rays, CT, MRI, Ultrasound (US), and CR, ultrasound is particularly challenging because of its noisy texture, low contrast, and subtle anatomical boundaries.

+The original PIAD model was tested on datasets like MNIST, CIFAR-10, Fashion-MNIST, COIL-100, LSUN, and CelebA.
+While PIAD provides a solid baseline, it often fails to capture the nuanced variations necessary for reliable detection in ultrasound data.

+To address this, we introduce SEPIAD, which augments PIAD with SE attention, enabling the model to focus on the most informative feature channels.
+The aim is straightforward but critical: deliver a lightweight, accurate, and clinically meaningful anomaly detection system to better assist radiologists in real-world ultrasound analysis.

 ### Dataset Breakdown